brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 3:00pm: Create basic application template and draw components diagram.

 * 3:00pm - 4:00pm: Begin application development, starting with "Past Trips" section.

+#### Tuesday, 4/23/24

+* 9:10am - : Work on building functionality for a user to submit a form for a "Past Trip", and toggle state between the past trips list and form.